Part I

 When relationships, careers, identities, or beliefs dissolve, primal fear can surge.
 Your nervous system may interpret transformation as existential threat.

-The wisdom: Learn to distinguish between actual danger and the discomfort of release.
+The wisdom: Learn to distinguish actual danger from the discomfort of release.
 You are not what’s dissolving—you are the awareness that holds both the letting go and the becoming.

 In practice: When dissolution terror arises, return to your breath.
 Feel your feet on the ground.
 Remind yourself: “I am not what is changing—I am the one who witnesses the change.”